Mediterranean Conference Centre: Architecture

 The Sacra Infermeria originally had two wards with a central courtyard, but was subsequently enlarged to have six large wards.
 The main hall was once the largest hall in Europe with a length of 480 feet.
-It also has a monumental staircase designed in form of flight of stairs going down against a wall and then turn midway opposite the other side of the wall.
+It also has a monumental staircase designed in the form of a flight of stairs going down against a wall and then turn midway opposite the other side of the wall.
 The corridors and underground halls have vaulted ceilings in the form of a cross.